Parris leaves England squad to 'rest'

 Meanwhile, England's open training session at Newcastle United's academy on Monday was cancelled because of a frozen pitch.

-The FA was looking to arrange an alternative venue for a training session.
+The FA arranged an alternative venue in Doncaster.

 England, who host Latvia at Doncaster Rovers' Keepmoat Stadium on Tuesday (19:00 GMT), have won all five of their World Cup qualifying matches without conceding a goal.